Self-Supervised Coordinate Projection Network for Sparse-View Computed Tomography: Experiments

 \subsubsection{Evaluation Metrics}

 To quantitatively measure the performance of the compared methods, we calculate Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index Measure (SSIM) \cite{ssim}.
-They are the two most used objective image quality metrics in low-level vision tasks.
-PSNR is defined based on pixel-by-pixel distance while SSIM measures structural similarity using the mean and variance of images.
-Moreover, we also compute LPIPS \cite{zhang2018perceptual}, a DL-based objective perceptual similarity metric.
+PSNR is defined based on pixel-by-pixel distance and SSIM measures structural similarity using the mean and variance of images.